 Max Weber (1864-1920) was a German sociologist and a political economist, and he came forward with the concept of bureaucracy in management.

 Weber believed that there could be only three kinds of power in the organization:

 - Traditional: In traditional authority, the workers (considered as servants) are dependent upon the leader (lord) working as their servants and following the stated rules and regulations blindly.

 - Charismatic: Under charismatic power, due to the extraordinary personality of the managers, the workers are deeply motivated to perform their best on the task allotted to them.
 However, this charisma may fade away with the manager’s lay off, resignation or demise.

 - Legal-Rational: In legal-rational power, the workers either need to abide by the legal rules or the naturally applicable laws.
 In short, all the employee need to follow a consistent set of principles.

-Thus, Weber developed the bureaucratic management theory, where he emphasized on a formal organizational structure where a proper hierarchy is maintained, and hence a clear set of six principles were framed.
+Thus, Weber developed the bureaucratic management theory, where he emphasized on a formal organizational structure.
+Ia proper hierarchy is maintained, and hence a clear set of six principles were framed.

 Principles of Bureaucratic Theory

 Government organizations majorly adopted Max Weber’s bureaucracy theory.
 Weber gave the following six principles for managing an organization effectively and efficiently: